piyushrok99ng/spacexlaunch/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.7.

+## Project Setup
+1. Clone the project
+2. open same path of project in cmd and Run `npm install` that install all your project dependency.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.